andrikoulas7/WeatherApp/README.md

 # WeatherApp
-Simple weather app with Vanilla JavaScript
+Simple weather app with Vanilla JavaScript using the Openweather API.